the-original-copy/Investigate-the-TCP-IP-and-OSI-Models-in-Action/README.md

 Run the search in the browser.
 Clicked the capture/forward button for times and four event showed up in the event list as shown below:

 ![image](https://github.com/the-original-copy/Investigate-the-TCP-IP-and-OSI-Models-in-Action/assets/77143082/81b47dac-6076-4f38-8df6-990bf17a57b3)
-Image 5: The events that popped up after running the search
+<br/>Image 5: The events that popped up after running the search

 The web client browser page changed to: